redis/redis-doc/commands/setbit.md

 Bitmaps are not an actual data type, but a set of bit-oriented operations defined on the String type (for more information refer to the [Bitmaps section of the Data Types Introduction page][ti]).
-This means that bitmaps can be used with in string command, and most importantly with `SET` and `GET`.
+This means that bitmaps can be used with string commands, and most importantly with `SET` and `GET`.

 Because Redis' strings are binary-safe, a bitmap is trivially encoded as a bytes